 Note: whatever image you select as your lock screen wallpaper will also serve as the background image for your home screen by default.
 You can tap customize underneath the home screen wallpaper to change it, including adding a blur if the background picture clashes with your app icons.

 So there you are.
 Now customize to your heart's content!

 If you'd like to learn more iOS 16 tips and tricks, we've got you covered.
-You can read our iOS 16 public beta hands-on to find out about the new features in this update, such as the new messaging capabilities with our guides on how to edit an iMessage in iOS 16 and how to unsend using iMessage on iPhone.
-We also have a guide on how to set up an iCloud Shared Photo Library, which is a great way to share images with your friends and family.
+You find out how to edit an iMessage in iOS 16 and how to unsend using iMessage on iPhone.
+We can also walk you through how to share Tab Groups in iOS 16 Safari.